ARIZONA CONFEDERATION OF MOTORCYCLE CLUBS

 If you are currently a Patch Holder coming from a location outside of Arizona, and have verifiable history with said Club / entity, you may contact a Board Member directly as listed on the ACMC website under contact.

-All new Clubs are required to pay a $200 seed money and $100 annual dues, and participate in the selling of Riot on the River raffle tickets.
+All new Clubs are required to pay a one-time $200 seed money and $100 annual yearly dues from then on.

 We do not accept any entities that include past, present or future Law Enforcement officers.